 If you only know how to do the accounts, learn the new software running in most companies.
 Then, go further and try to understand how you can reduce the cost of business and help the owner make more profit.
 That way, he will love to keep you.

 Better yet, if you have the resources, start moonlighting.
 Have a job that pays your bill.
-Along with that, do something part-time that you can do, which will eventually make you more efficient to earn a full-time income.
+Additionally, do something part-time that you can do, eventually making you more efficient in earning a full-time income.
 Once you can make a full-time income with your freelance gig, leave the employee life behind.

 Don’t tell me it’s impossible!
 With the aid of technology now, you can start something part-time.
 Just keep on looking for good opportunities.

 3. University & School education will gradually become obsolete

 If this sounds silly, go to YouTube and type in the search box about anything you want to learn.
 You will get at least a hundred videos; if not, you’ll get a clue where to look for the information.
 The Internet has come to us as a boon.
 We have so much information these days that school education has become redundant.
 Moreover, if you enroll in any school, you need to pay fees; but you need your time, effort, notebook, and willingness to finish something with the Internet.

 Thus the approach for job seekers has been changing.
 The candidates are becoming more knowledgeable, more tech-savvy, and more skillful.

 Ask Scott Young, a mid-20 guy who completed the entire MIT Computer Engineering course in 1 year without enrolling in MIT.
 If you’re new to this, you would need to change your outlook.